AdnanKabbani01/AdnanKabbani01/README.md

 ### Hey, I'm Adnan 👋

-I'm a 20-year-old Computer Science student based in Lebanon, passionate about software development and constantly learning new technologies.
+I'm a 19-year-old Senior Computer Science student based in Lebanon, passionate about software development and constantly learning new technologies.
 Currently, I'm honing my skills and exploring the world of coding.

 ### Toolbox 📦